 Viral meningitis is the most common and less serious type of meningitis.
-It is difficult to estimate the number of cases of viral meningitis because the symptoms are often so mild that they are mistaken for flu.
+It is difficult to estimate the number of cases of viral meningitis because symptoms are often so mild they are mistaken for flu.

 Viral meningitis usually gets better within a couple of weeks, with plenty of rest and painkillers for the headache.

 Bacterial meningitis is treated with antibiotics (medication that treats infections caused by bacteria).
-Treatment will require admission to hospital, with severe cases treated in an intensive care unit so that the body's vital functions can be supported.
+Treatment will require admission to hospital, with severe cases treated in an intensive care unit so the body's vital functions can be supported.